Open Access Policy

 - Duties of Editors

-2.1.Publication decision – The Editor of a learned "Bulletin of Restorative Medicine" is solely and independently responsible for deciding which of the articles submitted to the journal should be published, often working on conjunction with the relevant society (for society-owned or sponsored journals).
+2.1.Publication decision – The Editor of a learned "Bulletin of Rehabilitation Medicine" is solely and independently responsible for deciding which of the articles submitted to the journal should be published, often working on conjunction with the relevant society (for society-owned or sponsored journals).
 The validation of the work in question and its importance to researchers and readers must always underwrite such decisions.
-The Editor may be guided by the policies of the "Bulletin of Restorative Medicine" journal’s editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The Editor may be guided by the policies of the "Bulletin of Rehabilitation Medicine" journal’s editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editor may confer with other editors or reviewers (or society officers) in making this decision.

 2.2.
 Fair play – An editor should evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.

 2.3.
-Confidentiality – The editor and any editorial staff of "Bulletin of Restorative Medicine" must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
+Confidentiality – The editor and any editorial staff of "Bulletin of Rehabilitation Medicine" must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 2.4.
 Disclosure and Conflicts of interest